 These days, the computer gaming industry appears to be more popular than ever, with competitive eSports tournaments filling stadiums around the world.
-The 2019 from Newzoo estimates that the US games market will generate $36.9 billion this year following a 13.9% annual growth rate.
+The 2019 Global Games Market Report from Newzoo estimates that the US games market will generate $36.9 billion this year following a 13.9% annual growth rate.
 However, some question whether the core essence of PC gaming has changed due to profiteering, and is it resulting in a decline of quality?

 As with any industry that quickly becomes highly lucrative, the PC gaming industry risks being diluted by both corporations and players looking to make a quick buck.
 Nowadays, it’s becoming increasingly common for players to look towards PC gaming as a means of income rather than simple entertainment.
 This results in game developers increasingly focusing on the cash incentive side of games rather than on complex and immersive storylines.

 Making money from playing games online is not a new concept.
 For years, online gambling and casino sites have competed to offer the best payouts and bonus spins, hoping to attract more customers.
 However, only recently have these financial incentives begun to leak into the online gaming community.
 No longer is it simply about being the best player or achieving the highest score – now it’s about making – and sometimes spending – the most money.